Pterocarya

 Pterocarya, often called wingnuts in English, are trees in the walnut family Juglandaceae.
-They are native to Asia.
+They are native to Asia and the extreme southeast of Europe, from the Caucasus Mountains east to Japan.
 The botanic name is from Ancient Greek πτερόν (pteron) "wing" + κάρυον (karyon) "nut".
+The genus is of particular scientific interest as a classic relict lineage, with a modern distribution disjunct between East Asia and the Caucasus–West Asian region, while its fossil record shows it was once widespread across much of the Northern Hemisphere.
+In Western Europe, the genus was present on Doggerland until shortly before it was flooded a few thousand years ago.
+Many fossils are known from the New World and the genus survived in the New world till the Pliocene.
+Most species of wingnuts are large, fast-growing trees, often associated with riverbanks, floodplains, and moist temperate forests.
+They are distinguished by pinnate leaves, monoecious flowers, and fruit with lateral wings that aid wind and water dispersal.
+Several species, such as Pterocarya stenoptera and Pterocarya fraxinifolia, are widely cultivated as ornamental or shade trees due to their graceful form and tolerance of wet soils.

 Description

 Pterocarya are deciduous trees, 10–40 m tall, with pinnate leaves 20–45 cm long, with 11–25 leaflets; the shoots have chambered pith, a character shared with the walnuts (Juglans) but not the hickories (Carya) in the same family.

-The flowers are organized in male and female catkins in the same tree.
-Therefore the species is monoecius.
-The seed catkins when mature (about six months after pollination) are pendulous, 15–45 cm long, with 20–80 seeds strung along them.
+The flowers are produced in male and female catkins in the same tree (monoecious).
+The seed catkins when mature, about six months after pollination, are pendulous, 15–45 cm long, with 20–80 seeds strung along them.

 The seeds are a small nut 5–10 mm across, with two wings, one each side.
 In some of the species, the wings are short (5–10 mm) and broad (5–10 mm), in others longer (10–25 mm) and narrower (2–5 mm).

+They are flood tolerant as they develop lenticels and aeration pathways that help oxygen diffuse from shoots to submerged roots, reducing hypoxia damage during flooding events.

+They also exhibit some drought tolerance because they respond to water stress by accumulating soluble sugars, which help cells retain water and maintain turgor pressure.